XiuchuanLi/fmixup/README.md

 - numpy 1.17.2
 - pytorch 1.6.0
 - torchvision 0.7.0

+## Noete
+We have modified some details of *f-attack* and obtained better performance than that reported in the original paper.

 ## Reference
 For technical details and full experimental results, please check the paper.
 If you have used our work in your own, please consider citing: